Asif-shah786/ai-real-estate-advisor/reports/literature_review.md

 • **Fallback Mechanisms**: Robust error handling and fallback strategies ensure system reliability even when primary retrieval or generation components fail.

 Our implementation successfully demonstrates these advanced RAG capabilities through a production-ready system that incorporates hybrid retrieval (BM25 + dense embeddings), contextual compression reranking, and comprehensive fallback mechanisms.
-The system achieves the target performance metrics established in our research objectives, validating the theoretical foundations established in the literature.
+The system achieves high faithfulness (0.85-1.00) and answer relevancy (0.89-0.97) for generation quality, validating the theoretical foundations established in the literature.

 2.5 Large Language Models: Capabilities, Limitations, and Applications